videojs/video.js/docs/guides/components.md

 // does nothing
 ```

-If myFunc gets excluded, ALL listeners for the event type will get removed.
+If myFunc gets excluded, *all* listeners for the event type will get removed.
 If
-eventType gets excluded, ALL listeners will get removed from the component.
+eventType gets excluded, *all* listeners will get removed from the component.
 You can use `off` to remove listeners that get added to other elements or
 components using: